rackerlabs/support-how-to/content/cloud-servers/getting-started-with-glusterfs-considerations-and-installation.md

 ### Delete the volume

-After you ensure that no clients (either local or remote) are mounting the volume, you can stop the volume and delete it as follows:
+After you ensure that no clients (either local or remote) are mounting the volume, you can stop the volume and delete it by using the following commands:

     gluster volume stop gvol0
     gluster volume delete gvol0